 Workplace search was made generally available in ELK version 7.7.
 This tool allows users to connect data from multiple workplace tools (such as Jira, Salesforce, SharePoint, and Google Drive) into a single searchable format.

-ELK version 7.9 brings many of the features of Workplace Search into the free tier, though some additional features such as searching of private sources like email are limited to the platinum subscription model.
+ELK version 7.9 brings many of the features of Workplace Search into the free tier, though some additional features such as searching for private sources like email are limited to the platinum subscription model.
 More information on Elastic Workplace Search on the Elastic website.

 This issue is seen when upgrading from an earlier version to ELK version 7.9.0.
 The machine learning annotations index and the machine learning config index will have incorrect mappings.
 The error results in the machine learning UI not displaying correctly and machine learning jobs not being created or updated appropriately.